robstave/angular2-training/session-three/page3.md

  * https://angular.io/docs/ts/latest/api/core/index/EventEmitter-class.html
  * https://toddmotto.com/component-events-event-emitter-output-angular-2

-## Add Event Emitter to the Coop
+## Add Event Emitter to the Chicken

-So lets emit an event from the chicken to delete the chicken from the list.
+So lets emit an event from the chicken component to delete the chicken from the list.

-The list is managed in the chicken-list component, so when a chicken is delete, we will emit that event up from the chicken component to the list.
+The list is managed in the chicken-list component, so when a chicken is deleted, we will emit that event up from the chicken component to the list.